uber/piranha/generic/README.md

 </table>

-We would first define flag API rules as discussed in the section *Configuring Piranha*.
-Let's say this rule (`F`) would replaces the occurrence of the flag API corresponding to `SOME_STALE_FLAG` with `true`.
-To perform the desired refactoring we would have to define cleanup rules as follows :
+We would first define flag API rules as discussed in the section [Onboarding a new feature flag API](onboarding-a-new-feature-flag-api).
+Assuming this rule replaces the occurrence of the flag API corresponding to `SOME_STALE_FLAG` with `true`;  we would have to define more cleanup rules as follows:

 * `R0`: Deletes the enclosing variable declaration (i.e. `x`) (E.g. `cleanup_rules/java/rules.toml: delete_variable_declarations`)
 * `R1`: replace the identifier with the RHS of the deleted variable declaration, within the body of the enclosing method where `R0` was applied i.e. replace `x` with `true` within the method body of `foobar`.
 (E.g. `cleanup_rules/java/rules.toml: replace_expression_with_boolean_literal`)